mikedelgaudio/tipsy/README.md

 ### Currently: v0.2.0-beta

-- [ ] Create default copy / paste functionality if no WebShare API
-- [ ] Create ability to email the WebShare API info
-- [ ] Fix issue when resetting app and error classes or toast not clearing
+- [ ] Fix issue when resetting app and error classes or toast not clearing (clear all toast too)
 - [ ] Fix issue on mobile screens where edit mode is overflowing due to white-space
 - [ ] Investigate issue when adding in partial decimals rounds down (such as: 6.5, 2.2, etc.)

 ### Backlog